tvanantwerp/tomvanantwerp.com/src/essays/adhd-test.md

 For a couple of years now, I suspected that I may have [ADHD Predominately Inattentive](https://en.wikipedia.org/wiki/Attention_deficit_hyperactivity_disorder_predominantly_inattentive) (ADHD-PI).
 I've never been hyper, or energetic in general, so I never gave ADHD much thought in the past.
 But I first suspected it while reading a Hacker News thread of programmers with ADHD, describing their various non-pharmaceutical interventions that they use to manage their work and lives.
 It struck me that many of their coping strategies were things I did too.
 I'm forgetful, so I write todo lists, checklists, and other reminders.
 I'm distractable, so I wear noise-cancelling headphones and block out external stimuli whenever I can.
 I forget about things without environmental triggers, so I leave dumbbells lying around so I remember to exercise.
 My mind wanders in conversation, so I prefer instructions in writing.
 Nearly every response I read made me think, "Huh, that sounds like me."
 Did I have ADHD and not know it?
 Had I learned to do all of these things as a coping mechanism without realizing what I was trying to fix?

-Given these perceived deficits and the behaviors I adopted around them, I decided to get properly tested.[^1] After an extremely boring 20 minute [n-back](https://en.wikipedia.org/wiki/N-back) test, I finally have hard data about my liklihood of having ADHD.
+Given these perceived deficits and the behaviors I adopted around them, I decided to get properly tested.[^1] After an extremely boring 20 minute [n-back](https://en.wikipedia.org/wiki/N-back) test, I finally have hard data about my likelihood of having ADHD.

 The data suggest that I **do not** have ADHD.